 Work on documentation, especially procedural documentation and answers to FAQs.
 It is more effective if we can simply refer people to a webpage.

-Answer questions that other people ask on infrastructure@.
+Answer questions that other people ask on users@infra.
 This is immensely beneficial to the rest of the team, as it allows them space to get on with other things.

 Work through the Issue Tracker and submit patches, comments, links, etc, that may help in resolving them.

-Look for support requests on infrastructure@ as they come in and volunteer to handle them.
+Look for support requests on users@infra as they come in and volunteer to handle them.

 Add entries to the Issue Tracker for issues raised via e-mail that are not yet being handled.
 We don't want them slipping through the cracks.